MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 * **Report** - You can [share a report](/power-bi/connect-data/service-datasets-share) with other users.

-* **Dataset** - You can [share access to a dataset](/power-bi/connect-data/service-datasets-share) with other users.
-Once a dataset is shared, you can't unshare it.
+* **semantic model** - You can [share access to a semantic model](/power-bi/connect-data/service-datasets-share) with other users.
+Once a semantic model is shared, you can't unshare it.

 ### Refreshes